ul-fmf/fmfdelo/README.md

 #### `The value of the key SMask ...` / `The key S has a value ...`

 Napaki `The value of the key SMask is an image but must be None.` ali `The key S has a value Transparency which is prohibited.` pomenita, da imate vključeno kakšno prosojno sliko.
-Za rastrske slike je ponavadi dovolj, da s primernim programom prosojno barvo spremenite v belo.
-Za slike v vektorskih formatih je potrebno ponavadi nastaviti ozadje, za `.pdf` format lahko na primer kar uredite datoteko in zamenjate `/Transparency` pri polju `/S` z `/GTS_PDFA1`.
+Za rastrske slike je ponavadi dovolj, da s primernim programom prosojno barvo spremenite v belo, za slike v vektorskih formatih pa je potrebno ponavadi nastaviti ozadje.

 #### Rastrska pisava